 Their hosting packages come with unmetered bandwidth and free SSL certificates.
 And for only a few dollars a month, you can access an unlimited domain.
 Bluehost offers much flexibility in their payment procedure as you can choose to be billed weekly, monthly, or annually.

 What is Siteground?

 Founded in 2004, right after Bluehost entered the market, Siteground is a gem of the web hosting industry.
 The company has come a long way since its inception, now powering more than 1.7 million domains across the world.
 It still remains private ownership and the hosting provider specially caters to the needs of small businesses and startups.

 Web hosting begins its basic plan with $3.95 per month.
 You can always update as your business keeps growing.
 The fast clouding hosting offers auto-scaling to help businesses thrive better.
 It has data centres across North America, Asia, and Europe, which makes hosting rather fast and secure.

 The first tier price plan for Bluehost costs only $2.95 per month, whereas Siteground begins at $3.95 per month.
 As the initial terms expire, Bluehost’s Basic plan increases to $7.99 per month.
 In the case of Siteground, it becomes $11.95 per month.

-The second tier plan for Bluehost is $5.95 before the initial term expires and increases to $10.99 afterward.
+The second tier plan for Bluehost is $5.95 before the initial term expires and increases to $10.99 afterwards.
 As for Siteground, the price is $5.95 before the initial term expires and increases to $19.95 after the term.

 So clearly, Bluehost offers cheaper plans that are more beginner-friendly than SiteGround.
 They both offer 30 days money-back guarantee and will refund you if you’re not impressed by their service.